Common Career Mistakes and How to Avoid Them

 Stagnation

-How Do You Stay Competitive?
+How Can You Stay Competitive?

-- Transferable Skill Set Development: Investing time in developing the skills required by fields that are connected.
+- Transferable Skills Set Development: Investing time in developing capabilities demanded by fields that are connected.

 Negativity

-Tips for Refocusing Negativity
+Tips on Refocusing Negativity:

-- Be aware of sustainability: Look at how the work you do affects sustainability.
+- Focus on sustainability: See how the work you do contributes to sustainability.

 Overcommitting Workload